PROFESSOR (CHIEF) HON. NATHANIEL DUROJAYE (N.D) OYERINDE (OBE): THE FIRST NIGERIAN PROFESSOR

-Furthermore, by 1952 while Samuel Ladoke Akintola was the premier of the western region, the new Ogbomoso High School was inaugurated and housed within the buildings of the Ogbomoso People’s Institute which was finally phased out in 1954.
-Thus, the attempt to transfer the Tuskegee and Hampton Institutes ideas and models to Nigeria by N. D. Oyerinde suffered a major setback.
+Furthermore, by 1952 with the help of Samuel Ladoke Akintola was the last premier of the western region, 13th Aare-Ona Kakanfo and proud son of the soil, the new Ogbomoso High School was inaugurated and housed within the buildings of the Ogbomoso People’s Institute which was finally phased out in 1954.
+Thus, the attempt to transfer the Tuskegee and Hampton Institutes’ ideas and models to Nigeria by Prof N. D. Oyerinde suffered a major setback.

 With Professor Nathaniel Durojaye (N.D) Oyerinde’s Ordeal with Ogbomoso People’s Institute, we can describe him as a man with lofty ideas who lived before his time.
 As an illustrious son of Nigeria, his contribution to the growth and development of education in colonial southern Nigeria is second to none.

-Professor Nathaniel Durojaye (N.D) Oyerinde was nominated to be a member of the legislative council of Nigeria, Lagos, representing Oyo province from 1935 till 1944.
-As president of Ogbomoso Progressive Union (OPU), he was made a full-time council member of Ògbómòsó District council in 1935.
+Professor Nathaniel Durojaye (N.D) Oyerinde was nominated to be a member of the legislative council of Nigeria, Lagos, representing Oyo province from 1935 to 1944.
+As president of the Ogbomoso Progressive Union (OPU), he was made a full-time council member of the Ògbómòsó District Council in 1935.

-It was not a surprise that Oba Alabi Afolabi Oyewumi Ajagungbade II appointed the most educated citizen of Ògbómòsó at that time as Otun Baale in 1936 and as Otun Baale no aspersion could be raised as he was a high chief.
+It was not a surprise that the Late Oba Alabi Afolabi Oyewumi Ajagungbade II father of Late Oba Dr. Jimoh Oladunni Oyewumi Ajagungbade III appointed the most educated citizen of Ògbómòsó at that time as Otun Baale in 1936 and as Otun Baale no aspersion could be raised as he was a high chief.

 Blyden was a professor of Greek and Latin at Liberia College.
 He also rose to the position of President of the college between 1880 and 1884.
 It is safe to regard him as the first recorded Igbo professor as there was no country called Nigeria until 1914.